DattaUSC/HackPack/README.md

 A boilerplate for web applications.

-If you have attended any hackathons in the past, then you know how much time it takes to get a project started: decide on what to build, pick a programming language, pick a web framework, pick a CSS framework.
-A while later, you might have an initial project up on GitHub and only then can other team members start contributing.
-Or how about doing something as simple as *Sign in with Facebook* authentication?
-You can spend hours on it if you are not familiar with how OAuth 2.0 works.

-When I started this project, my primary focus was on **simplicity** and **ease of use**.
-I also tried to make it as **generic** and **reusable** as possible to cover most use cases of hackathon web apps, without being too specific.
-In the worst case you can use this as a learning guide for your projects, if for example you are only interested in **Sign in with Google** authentication and nothing else.
+If you've ever been to a Hackathon, you'll realize that most teams spend hours just setting up their basic infrastructure to connect code and deploy it.
+Setting up API's, connecting GitHub, and getting your project on the web all take precious time out of actually getting to the best part of your project - the final product or demo.
+We are putting together a Hack Pack to get you started.
+The goal is to make it easy enough for easy non-developers to install and deploy these technologies.

 Chances are you do not need all authentication methods or API examples.
-As of **Hackathon Starter 2.0** it is possible to selectively check which authentication methods you need by running `generator.js`.
-For now you still have to manually remove API examples that you don't need.
+As of **Hackathon Starter 1.0**

 <h4 align="center">Progressus Bootstrap Theme</h3>